 In addition, ships must have a ballast water record book to record when ballast water is taken on board, circulated or treated for ballast water management purposes, or discharged into the sea.
 It should also record when ballast water is discharged to a reception facility and any accidental or other exceptional discharges of ballast water.

 The BWM Convention provides for two different standards in relation to ballast water management, which are phased in over time.
 As an interim solution, ships have been able to exchange ballast water mid-ocean.
 However, eventually most ships will need to install an on-board ballast water treatment system.

 This applies to ballast water exchange in deep water, normally more than 200 nautical miles from the nearest land in water at least 200 metres in depth, which should be carried out taking into account the detail contained in the relevant IMO Guidelines (see above link for further details).
 Compliance with this standard will be acceptable prior to the date by which a ship must comply with the Ballast Water Performance Standard, as set out below.

 Regulation D-2 Ballast Water Performance Standard:

 This applies to discharge of ballast water using a type-approved ballast water management system on board the ship, which should ensure that any ballast water discharged must meet strict technical standards.
-Ships must comply with this standard by the time of their first International Oil Pollution Prevention (IOPP) Certificate renewal after 8 September 2017.
+The implementation schedule for compliance with the D-2 standard is discussed in more detail in Britannia’s circular dated 19 July 2017.
+The table below shows the relevant deadlines, in relation to either the date a ship’s keel is laid or the date of the relevant IOPP renewal.
 (Shipowners will be familiar with the IOPP renewal process, which is conducted at least once every five years for each ship pursuant to MARPOL Annex 1.)

 (d) Fitting a Ballast Water Management System: